 Moreover, David Greene, the Civil Liberties Director at Electronic Frontier Foundation, representing Respublika pro bono in the United States, described how the Kazakh authorities, with the support of two law firms in the states of New York and California, have been misusing the American anti-hacking law.
 He explained the audience how the Computer Fraud And Abuse Act serves for the Kazakh government as a tool of persecution against the Kazakh independent journalists having their websites and social media profiles on the American web servers.

 Following the presentations, the participants discussed what actions should be taken by the European Parliament and its members.
 The need of more active roles of the Subcommittee on Human Rights and the Delegation to the EU-Kazakhstan Parliamentary Cooperation Committee, as well as the significance of the Enhanced Partnership and Cooperation Agreement were raised.
 As the EPCA between the EU and Kazakhstan, signed recently in December 2015 in Astana, is awaiting its ratification by the European Parliament and the national parliaments of the EU member states, the guests agreed that it shouldn’t be possible until Kazakhstan fulfils its international human rights obligations.
-Additionally, in its recommendations, the Open Dialog Foundation urged for amendment of Kazakh legislation and removal of overtly political articles on ‘incitement of national or social discord’, ‘defamation’ and ‘spreading false information’.
+Additionally, in its recommendations, the Open Dialogue Foundation urged for amendment of Kazakh legislation and removal of overtly political articles on ‘incitement of national or social discord’, ‘defamation’ and ‘spreading false information’.

-Additionally, a delegation of the Open Dialog Foundation and the Electronic Frontier Foundation representatives and guests met with the Chairmen of the European Parliament Foreign Affairs Committee, Elmar Brok, and the Committee on Legal Affairs, Pavel Svoboda, as well as with several other Czech Members of the European Parliament and the EU member states’ diplomats based in Brussels.
+Additionally, a delegation of the Open Dialogue Foundation and the Electronic Frontier Foundation representatives and guests met with the Chairmen of the European Parliament Foreign Affairs Committee, Elmar Brok, and the Committee on Legal Affairs, Pavel Svoboda, as well as with several other Czech Members of the European Parliament and the EU member states’ diplomats based in Brussels.

 The recent statements of the international organizations and other human rights NGOs on media freedom in Kazakhstan, and particularly the Nakanune and Respublika cases are available below: